6 Evidence-Based Reasons Why Yoga Is A Valuable Tool For Recovery

 There is a growing body of scientific evidence suggesting yoga is a complementary treatment to helps those in recovery navigate the difficult journey toward sobriety.

 1. Redefine Pain Management

-- A 1998 randomized study of traditional treatments for carpal tunnel syndrome versus yoga regimens found therapeutic yoga provided greater pain reduction and increased grip strength than wearing a wrist brace.
+- A 1998 randomized study of traditional treatments for carpal tunnel syndrome versus yoga regimens found therapeutic yoga provided greater pain reduction and increased grip strength compared to wearing a wrist brace.

-- Another NCBI peer-reviewed study (2005) explored the benefits of Iyengar for patients suffering from severe osteoarthritis and other medical conditions that made more vigorous exercise impossible.
-The researchers found Iyengar regimens an effective nonpharmacologic intervention for knee pain.
+- Another NCBI peer-reviewed study (2005) explored the benefits of Iyengar (a form of yoga as exercise that has an emphasis on detail, precision, and alignment in the performance of yoga postures) for patients suffering from severe osteoarthritis and other medical conditions that made more vigorous exercise impossible.

 While both of these trials were small, there is an abundance of information that confirms mindfulness activities lower pain perception levels, improve body function and increase mobility, as a stand-alone therapy, or in conjunction with substance abuse and other mental health modalities.